-SAGE edge for instructors supports teaching by making it easy to integrate quality content and create a rich learning environment for students.
+SAGE Edge for instructors supports teaching by making it easy to integrate quality content and create a rich learning environment for students:

-- Test banks provide a diverse range of pre-written options as well as the opportunity to edit any question and/or insert personalized questions to effectively assess students' progress and understanding. - Sample syllabus provides a suggested model for instructors to use when creating the syllabi for their courses. - Editable, chapter-specific PowerPoint® slides offer complete flexibility for creating a multimedia presentation for the course. - EXCLUSIVE!
-Access to full-text SAGE journal articles have been carefully selected to support and expand on the concepts presented in each chapter to encourage students to think critically. - Multimedia content includes web resources and web exercises that appeal to students with different learning styles. - Lecture notes summarize key concepts by chapter to ease preparation for lectures and class discussions. - Lively and stimulating ideas for class activities that can be used in class to reinforce active learning. - Chapter-specific discussion questions help launch classroom interaction by prompting students to engage with the material and by reinforcing important content. - A course cartridge provides easy LMS (Learning Management System) integration.
+- Test banks provide a diverse range of prewritten options as well as the opportunity to edit any question and/or insert personalized questions to effectively assess students' progress and understanding. - Sample syllabus provides a suggested model for instructors to use when creating the syllabus for their courses. - Editable, chapter-specific PowerPoint® slides offer complete flexibility for creating a multimedia presentation for the course. - Lecture notes summarize key concepts by chapter to ease preparation for lectures and class discussions.